 The opening scene of the 2010 film I Want To Be A Soldier leads the viewer to believe that the film will be about a rebellious youngster who won’t tolerate authority and won’t give in to threats.
-That’s Alex and he is only eight years old.
-But then we see other scenes from earlier in his life which portray an ideal upbringing of a young boy – recorded via the family camcorder.
+That’s Alex, and he is only eight years old.
+But then we see other scenes from earlier in his life that portray a young boy’s ideal upbringing – recorded via the family camcorder.
 But is it the same boy?
 And if it is, what may have caused the transformation that resulted in his complete change of behavior?
 Is this change a normal part of growing up, or is it something else?

 Things start to change when Alex’s mother gives birth to two babies.
-At first, Alex is happy with his new big brother role, but as the attention of his parents shifts almost exclusively in favor of the younger members of the family, Alex starts to feel abandoned.
-He demands a TV set in his room and his parents, who have always been reluctant to provide him with his own TV, finally give in and grant his wish.
-What happens next will not really surprise anyone.
+At first, Alex is happy with his new big brother role, but as his parents’ attention shifts almost exclusively in favor of the younger members of the family, Alex starts to feel abandoned.
+He demands a TV set in his room, and his parents, who have always been reluctant to provide him with his own TV, finally give in and grant his wish.
+What happens next will not surprise anyone.

 The young Spanish director, Christian Molina, successfully transformed a somewhat less than original plot into a realistic tale about the influence that modern media may have on adolescents when adults abdicate from their responsibility.
-Alex’s imagination is captured by violent scenes, distant wars, murders and executions – all in abundance and easily accessible via the electronic box in his room.
+Violent scenes capture Alex’s imagination, distant wars, murders, and executions – all in abundance and easily accessible via the electronic box in his room.
 As a result, Alex changes both his attitude and his passions.
-He no longer wants to become an astronaut but, rather, a brave soldier who will destroy the enemies of his nation and make everyone pay.
-His imaginary astronaut friend is now replaced by a new figure – John Cluster – a cruel Sergeant equipped with advice and tips on how to become a better soldier.
-After all, that’s one of the the roles imaginary friends have, right?
+He no longer wants to become an astronaut but, instead, a brave soldier who will destroy his nation’s enemies and make everyone pay.
+His imaginary astronaut friend is now replaced by a new figure – John Cluster – a cruel Sergeant equipped with advice and tips on becoming a better soldier.
+After all, that’s one of the roles imaginary friends have, right?
 They help kids make sense of the adult world around them.

 While I know the issue of how children are affected by violence in the media today is not a new one….I found this film very disturbing and it got me thinking about the violence children are exposed to via various media and games they play these days.
 Whether or not violence in the various media and in video games that children play negatively affects them, Director Molina has stated in an interview that he “wanted to educate the viewer to draw his own conclusions”.